Flugplatz Schleißheim: Flight days

 In the years 1985 and 1987 public flight days took place on the area.
 The British Aerobatics Squadron of the Royal Air Force Red Arrows performed at the 1985 Flying Day; the last flying day in September 1987 took place under the patronage of the Bavarian Prime Minister Franz Josef Strauss.

 Flugplatz Schleißheim is located on the edge of Munichs Airport control zone.
 Due to the changed airspace structure in connection with the major airport in Erdinger Moos, which was opened in 1992, the classification of the site as a landscape conservation area or later as an FFH area and a change in traffic development, no further major air show days with an aerobatic programme, in particular aerobatic squadrons, were possible.
 The catastrophic air accident in 1988 at an air show in Ramstein had no influence.

 In May 2003, thousands of onlookers and flight enthusiasts were drawn to the site when the Flugwerft organised an airfield festival with flight demonstrations of individual aircraft from different epochs of aviation.

 The last big "Fly in" with historic aircraft took place in 2012 on the occasion of the 100th anniversary of the airfield.
 Since 2012, the Werftverein of the Deutsches Museum has organised an annual Air Show in July, which is also featured in the Deutsches Museum announcements.

-Museum
+Deutsches Museum Flugwerft Schleißheim

-On 18 September 1992, a branch office of the Deutsches Museum was opened on the grounds of the airfield.
-This branch is called Flugwerft Schleißheim and is partly located in the restored buildings from the time of the Royal Bavarian Air Force.
+On 18 September 1992, a branch of the Deutsches Museum was opened on the grounds of the airfield.
+This branch is called Deutsches Museum Flugwerft Schleissheim and is partly located in the restored buildings from the time of the Royal Bavarian Air Force.
 South of the new museum hall, the Deutsches Museum planned to build a new central depot in 2009.
 This plan has since been abandoned and the central depot will be built in the Aufhausen industrial estate near Erding.